 Seve Ballesteros created this 18-hole golf course.

-Alicante Golf was officially opened on 23 January 1998 in a ceremony presided by its designer, Severiano Ballesteros, and in the presence of the then President of the Spanish Golf Federation, Emma Villacieros.
+Alicante Golf officially opened its doors on January 23, 1998, with a ceremony presided over by its designer, Severiano Ballesteros, and Emma Villacieros, then President of the Spanish Golf Federation.

-After organising the APG Spanish Championship in 2002 and 2003, which was won by José Manuel Carriles and Ignacio Garrido respectively, Alicante Golf reached its final consecration as a headquarters for large professional tournaments with the Grand Final of the Peugeot Tour of Spain in 2004, which was won by the player of the European Circuit Santi Luna.
+After hosting the APG Spanish Championship in 2002 and 2003, which José Manuel Carriles and Ignacio Garrido won, respectively, Alicante Golf received its final stamp of approval as a destination for major professional tournaments with the staging of the Peugeot Tour of Spain Grand Final in 2004, which was won by Santi Luna, a member of the European Tour.